 Subsurface soil cell systems combine tree planting and stormwater management.
-Soil Cells may be used to reduce peak flows and pollution, and also enable runoff to be used to irrigate the trees instead of potable water.
+Soil cells may be used to reduce peak flows and pollution, and also enable runoff to be used to irrigate the trees instead of using potable water.

-The soil cell structures provide a void space for tree planting soil to support tree root growth under loaded hardscapes such as sidewalks, plazas, parking laybys.

-Soil Cells may also be used for rainwater filtering, detention and retention with a system of perforated and solid rainwater distribution lines.
-By using a bioretention mix, the soil also acts as an on-site stormwater management system, providing a source control for the stormwater that flows off the road and sidewalk.
-Curb cuts, Catch Basins, Porous Pavers, Roof leader disconnections are all examples of options to provide an access point for water to enter the Soil Cell system via the tree trenches after which it is distributed through the soil in the Soil Cells through a piping system.
+The soil cell structures provide a void space for tree planting soil to support tree root growth under loaded hardscapes such as sidewalks, squares, and parking lay-bys.
+Soil cells may also be used for rainwater filtering, detention and retention with a system of perforated and solid rainwater distribution lines.
+By using a bioretention mix, the soil also acts as an onsite stormwater management system, providing a source control for the stormwater that flows off the road and sidewalk.
+Curb cuts, catch basins, porous pavers, and roof leader disconnections are all examples of options to provide an access point for water to enter the soil cell system via the tree trenches after which it is distributed through the soil in the soil cells through a piping system.